cloud-ca/api-docs/source/includes/administration/_environments.md

 ## Environments

-Environments allow you to manage resources of a specific service and to manage your [users](#users) access to them.
+Environments allow you to manage resources of a specific service and to manage your [users'](#users) access to them.
 With [environment roles](#roles), you have tight control of what a user is allowed to do in your environment.
-A general use case of environments is to split your resources into different [deployment environments](#https://en.wikipedia.org/wiki/Deployment_environment) (e.g. dev, staging and production).
+A general use case of environments is to split your resources into different [deployment environments](https://en.wikipedia.org/wiki/Deployment_environment) (e.g. dev, staging and production).
 The advantage is that resources of different deployments are isolated from each other and you can restrict user access to your most critical resources.

 <!-------------------- LIST ENVIRONMENTS -------------------->